open-uem/openuem-docs/docs/04-Console/06-computers.md

 ![Metadata](/img/console/metadata.png)

-## 3. PDF Report
+## 3. PDF/CSV Report

-You can generate a PDF report that lists your computers and preserves your filters and sorting using the PDF button in the section header.
+You can generate a PDF/CSV report that lists your computers and preserves your filters and sorting using the PDF/CSV buttons in the section header.

 ![Computers report button](/img/console/computers_report_button.png)